 The early part of 2018 has been devoted to exploring how we can use Chan practice to examine our blind spots that, when remained unacknowledged, can result in thought patterns and actions that cause harm to ourselves and others.
 We started off with reading the article on Chan Practice and Contemplation on Race and practicing with what resonated with us.
 We then practiced with Charlene Leung’s “cultural humility” (published in Buddhadharma Spring 2018) to explore the origins of associations we habitually make with various categories to familiarize ourselves with how they arise in our mind.
 We have been exploring privilege, belonging vs. fitting in while digesting Thanissara’s piece on privilege and power (“Dismantling the Master’s House,” Buddhadharma Spring 2018).
 In the second quarter, we explored the role of money in our lives and how to practice with it, and this topic brought us to examining our experiences with social class.
 We are currently working with the precepts.

 Dr. Rebecca Li has invited practitioners who have participated in her retreats and expressed interest to deepen their practice to join her in an upcoming series of online Dharma courses.
-The first course, “Giving Rise to the Bodhi Mind,” begins in September 2018.
-The second course, “Understanding and Practicing with the Four Noble Truths,” a 3-part course, will begin in late October 2018.
+The first course, “Giving Rise to the Bodhi Mind,” began in September 2018.
+In 2019, Monthly Online Dharma Study with Rebecca Li began in December.